 Vipassana or Insight Mediation cultivates two wings of the practice:

 Wisdom and Compassio

 The weekly class will generally includes:

 About Ray Manyoky

-Ray began his Vipassana meditation practice in 2015 as a way to alleviate his depression and anxiety.
-Ray currently hosts the Frederick Dharma Book Club, is an IMCW Meditation Mentor, co-leads a Kalyana Metta group, and co-facilitates Jonathan Foust’s post-dharma talk Discussion Group.
+Ray began his Vipassana meditation practice to alleviate his depression and anxiety.
+Ray currently teaches the Friday Night Heart Practices Meditation Class at the Frederick Meditation Center (FMC), hosts the Frederick Dharma Book Club at FMC, is an IMCW Meditation Mentor, co-leads a Kalyana Metta group, and co-facilitates Jonathan Foust’s post-dharma talk Discussion Group.
+Ray is enrolled in Tara Brach’s and Jack Kornfield’s two year Mindfulness Meditation Teacher Certified Program (MMTCP).
 He regularly attends IMCW dharma talks and meditations led by Jonathan Foust, Tara Brach, and Adam Silcott.
 Ray is an alumni of Jonathan Foust’s The Year of Living Mindfully.

 Ray has attended IMCW day long workshops taught by Tara, Jonathan, Hugh Byrne, Sharon Salzburg and Stan Eisenstein, and weeklong silent retreats at Bhavana Society.
-Ray is inspired by dharma teachers: Josh Korda, Jonathan Foust and Jill Shepherd.
-Ray will start a two year Meditation Teacher Program led by Tara Brach and Jack Kornfield in 2019.
+Ray is inspired by dharma teachers: Tara Brach, Jonathan Foust, Josh Korda, Joseph Goldstein and Bhante G.